nawal2003-palestine/wordle_lab/README.md

 5-letter words of the English dictionary are in `wordle_package/assets/words.txt`.
 Each line of the document has a word.

 Download the skeleton for the lab and implement the functions for the game.
+The repository for the lab can be found [here](https://github.com/calleann/wordle_lab).

 ## word choice